-Committees, like our REALTORS Political Action Committee (RPAC), can only legally contribute \$10,000 per election cycle to a Member of Congress.
-The President's Circle Program supports REALTOR Party Champions-members of Congress who have made significant achievements in advancing the REALTOR public policy agenda.
-The President's Circle Program allows REALTORS to contribute beyond RPAC dollars and increase the strength of the REALTOR voice on Capitol Hill.
+The President's Circle is an influential group of REALTORS® who contribute directly to REALTOR®friendly candidates at the federal level.
+Political Action Committees, like our REALTORS® Political ActionCommittee (RPAC), can only legally contribute \$10,000 per election cycle to a Member of Congress.
+The President's Circle Program supports REALTOR® Party Champions-members of Congress who have made significant achievements in advancing the REALTOR® public policy agenda.
+The President's Circle Program allows REALTORS® to contribute beyond RPAC dollars and increase the strength of the REALTOR® voice on Capitol Hill.
+You must be a Major Investor to be a part of President's Circle.